-Locate "Web Management" and launch the selected McRAID storage manager.
+Locate "Storage" and "Internal RAID".
+Click the "RAID Controller" will bring you the log-in screen.
 Enter RAID storage default User Name "admin" and the Password "0000" when the login page prompted for it.
-After logging in, the McRAID storage manager process starts.
+After logging in, the storage manager process starts.